 So, here they are with McRae and his right-hand man Sensei Peter Lindsay, a former champion bodybuilder who began studying aikido some 20 years ago under film star and master Steven Seagal.

-Lindsay joined McRae in his Ki Fusion school only a year ago.
+Lindsay joined McRae in his ki fusion school only a year ago.

 When asked what he thinks other martial artists see in his method, McRae offers his own analogy: “It’s like driving a prestige car,” he muses.
 “People say, Oh, what a waste of money, why do you need a car like that?’
 But they’ve never had the opportunity to drive one; they can’t appreciate the feeling.
 When you have, you understand.
-In aikido, I’ve driven that prestige car.”
+In aikido, I’ve driven that prestige car with my Instructor.”
 It’s a comparison that can certainly be appreciated by Manné, who voices concern for the duco of his Porche, parked in McRae’s driveway, as hail begins spattering through a gap in the dojo’s tin roof.
 In several years studying aikido with McRae, Manné and Jones have had a chance to do more than kick the tyres – they’ve felt the power behind the purr and know the thrill of superior handling.

 Of course, just as no-one wants to buy a car without a test drive, McRae understands that skeptics – and journalists – need solid proof that his aikido, which he describes as ‘ki fusion’, really works.
 And he doesn’t begrudge them that.